odoo/documentation/accounting/others/adviser/assets.rst

    Try creating an *Asset* in our online demonstration

-Create assets automatically from a supplier bill
+Create assets automatically from a vendor invoice
 ================================================

-Assets can be automatically created from supplier bills.
-All you need to do is to set an asset category on your bill line.
-When the user will validate the bill, an asset will be automatically created, using the information of the supplier bill.
+Assets can be automatically created from vendor invoices.
+All you need to do is to set an asset category on your invoice line.
+When the user will validate the invoice, an asset will be automatically created, using the information of the vendor invoice.

 .. image:: media/image09.png